Paybook/sync-code-samples/widget/events.md

 myCallbackForThisEvent = () => {
     /*
     * This is your registered callback that will be executed every
-    * time this event is triggered by the Sync Widget */
+    * time this event is triggered by the Syncfy Widget */
     ....
 }